Parameter Inference for Hypo-Elliptic Diffusions under a Weak Design Condition: Conclusions

-One of the potential future directions of research is the development and analytical study of estimators under alternative observation designs, such as partially observed coordinates and/or low-frequency observation settings.
-Such designs are important from a practical perspective but have yet to be investigated analytically even for elliptic diffusions.
+Our research opens up several potential future directions. \begin{itemize}[leftmargin=0.5cm] \item[1.] {\textit{Development and analytical study of estimators under alternative observation designs, such as partially observed coordinates and/or low-frequency observation settings.} Such designs are important from a practical perspective but have yet to be investigated analytically even for elliptic diffusions.
 The results in this paper are already relevant for such different observation designs as they can be regarded as providing a minimum requirement on the step-size $\Delta_n$ (for given $n$) that needs to be used when considering smaller amounts of data compared to the complete observation regime treated in this work.
 E.g., in a low-frequency setting where \emph{data augmentation} procedures (within an Expectation-Maximisation or MCMC setting) will introduce latent SDE values, the user-specified step-size $\Delta_n$ will need to satisfy the weakened design conditions obtained in our work (i.e.~if the likelihood-based method is not supported in the case where imputed variables were indeed observations, there is absolutely no basis for the method that uses imputed values to provide reliable estimates).
-In general, it is of interest to explore the type of convergence rates and step-size conditions obtained and required, respectively, in CLTs under such different observation designs.
+In general, it is of interest to explore the type of convergence rates and step-size conditions obtained and required, respectively, in CLTs under such different observation designs.}

-\section{Acknowledgements}
+\item[2.] \textit{Parametric inference for Mckean-Vlasov type hypo-elliptic SDEs and related interacting particle system models.} Recently, parametric inference for SDEs with coefficients depending on the (empirical) law of the process has become an active research area in Statistics, e.g. \cite{amo:23, sha:23}, though these works focus on elliptic models.
+Law-dependent hypo-elliptic SDEs appear in several applications \citep{bal:12}, and it is of high interest to establish estimators and analytic results that cover such hypo-elliptic models.

+\item[3.] \textit{Non-parametric estimation for hypo-elliptic SDEs.} Established results in the literature have focused on elliptic diffusions.
+In the scalar case, \cite{hoff:99} studied non-parametric estimation of drift and diffusion functions from high-frequency observations and obtained optimal convergence rates, with extensions to low-frequency observations regimes given in \cite{gobet:04}. \cite{ab:19} studied a Bayesian non-parametric approach using high-frequency data.
+For multivariate elliptic models, see \cite{nick:20} for a work in a Bayesian setting and \cite{oga:24} which proposed a non-parametric drift estimator based on deep-learning and obtained a convergence rate under the condition of $\Delta_n = o (n^{-1/2})$.
+Providing results for hypo-elliptic models along the above lines makes up a very interesting research direction. \end{itemize}

+\subsection{Acknowledgements}

 Yuga Iguchi is supported by the Additional Funding Programme for Mathematical Sciences, delivered by EPSRC (EP/V521917/1) and the Heilbronn Institute for Mathematical Research.